 Cardiomyopathy is a disease of the heart muscles.
-It is a condition in which the heart muscle becomes thick, rigid or enlarged or may get replaced with a scar tissue (but is rare).
+It is a condition in which the heart muscle becomes thick, rigid, or enlarged or may get replaced with scar tissue (but is rare).
 Worsening of cardiomyopathy can weaken the heart, reducing its ability to pump blood to the body parts.
 Gradually it can lead to heart failure.

 In some people with cardiomyopathy, the symptoms are not evident in the early stages but become visible only after the heart gets compromised.
-The following symptoms may occur in the patients with cardiomyopathy:
+The following symptoms may occur in patients with cardiomyopathy:

 Consult your doctor if you have one or more of the above symptoms for further evaluation.